Office of the Registrar

 Pete's Treats & More is a popular place for quick snacks and beverages, along with U.S. postage stamps and single-dose healthcare items.
 Visit Pete's Treats & More to choose delicious chocolates and candy favorites in glass candy jars.
 Pete's Treats & More is located on the lower level of Kilcawley Center.

 Campus Meal Plans are available for purchase and are offered with a variety of dining options.
 A YSU meal plan brochure is available at Meal Plans.
-For answers to frequently asked meal plan questions or to purchase a meal plan, visit the YSU Chartwells webpage at Dine On Campus.
+For answers to frequently asked meal plan questions or to purchase a meal plan, visit the YSU Y Card site.

 Adding Pete’s Points to your YSU ID card will allow you to debit your purchase at ANY Kilcawley dining location including Pete's Treats & More.
 Pete’s Points are also accepted at many nearby locations both on and off campus and are listed at Times2Dine.
 Visit the Penguin Xing for more information.
-Visit Welcome to GET to add Pete's Points or flex on the fly.
+Visit the Y Card site to add Pete's Points or Flex Dollars on the fly.

 Chartwells provides a full catering menu for small group functions to large dinner buffets.
 Once you have secured a room reservation in Kilcawley Center, or a site location on or off campus, Chartwells catering director will help you coordinate every detail to ensure your event is a success—whether you are planning a quick box lunch or an elaborate buffet.
 Contact the Chartwell Catering Department at (330) 941-1979, visit Dine On Campus, or visit the office located on the lower level of Kilcawley Center.